GitGuardian/py-gitguardian/CONTRIBUTING.md

 ## Testing

-Pygitguardian testing is done with `nosetest`.
-You should make sure your changes don't report any error on
+Pygitguardian testing is done with `pytest`.
+You should make sure your changes don't report any error on:

 ```
 make test